animeshkuzur/MedEx/README.md

 **MedExApp**: This is the Android Studio based project.
 To run the app directly, there is a sample available in the build folder.<br>

 ## Prerequisites
-SDK tools 25.0.1 have been used in Android Studio.
+SDK tools 25.0.1 have been used in Android Studio.<br>
-External libraries which have been used:
+External libraries which have been used:<br>
 1. Glide
 2. Volley